awwx/meteor-plain-handlebars/README.md

 Unmodified [Handlebars](http://handlebarsjs.com/) version 1.0.0,
 packaged for Meteor.

+This package is essentially a stop-gap measure since Meteor’s templates don’t yet run on the server.

-This version doesn't have the many enhancements of Meteor's templates, but it does run on both the client and the server.
+This version doesn't have the enhancements of Meteor's templates, but it does run on both the client and the server.

+Thus it is useful if you’re looking for a template system to run on the server, and you like Handlebars.

 ## Version